 - Briefly review the area covered by the element, to ensure everyone attending was using a common set of definitions and assumptions

 - Identify the most significant potential risks that might impact on the element

 - Note existing controls relating to each risk

 - Assign consequences and likelihoods, given the controls

 - Establish initial prioritiesfor action to improve the chances of a successful outcome.

-For Refinery 2, the workshop process was revised to:
+For Refinery 2, to make efficient use of the project team’s time, the workshop process was revised to:

 - Review the initial risks identified for Refinery 1

 - Delete risks that were not relevant to Refinery 2, or reword those that needed adjustment